jindrichmynarz/rdf-path-examples/README.md

 var config = {
-  "sparql-endpoint": "http://localhost:8890/sparql", // URL of a SPARQL endpoint "graph-iri": "http://example.com",                 // IRI of a named graph to query "selection-method": "random"                       // Identifier of the method for selecting examples };
+  "sparql-endpoint": "http://localhost:8890/sparql", // URL of a SPARQL endpoint "graph-iri": "http://example.com",                 // IRI of a named graph to query "selection-method": "random",                      // Identifier of the method for selecting examples "limit": 5                                         // Number of examples to retrieve };
 ```

 `sparql-endpoint` attribute must provide a URL of a SPARQL endpoint allows to retrieve query results serialized in JSON and JSON-LD via JSON-P (e.g., [OpenLink Virtuoso](https://github.com/openlink/virtuoso-opensource)). `graph-iri` is the IRI of the named graph from which instances of the provided RDF path will be retrieved.
 The only currently supported selection method is `random`, which simply retrieves random examples of the supplied path's instantiations.
+The configuration can optionally provide the `limit` attribute that specifies the number of examples to be retrieved.
+This attribute defaults to 5.

 `path` is a JavaScript object representing an RDF path serialized in [JSON-LD](http://json-ld.org/) using the [RDF Path vocabulary](https://github.com/jindrichmynarz/rdf-path-examples/blob/master/resources/rdf_path.ttl).
 For example, here is a path from `gr:BusinessEntity` to `xsd:string` via `foaf:page`: